 - You want to purchase long-term care insurance for parents who have assets you hope to inherit

 - You don't want to rely on help from your family or the government

 On the other hand, LTC insurance isn't the best option for everyone.
 So the answer might be no if:

 - Your net worth is below $200,000 or above $2 million

 - Your income is low or can't be counted on indefinitely

 - You wouldn't be able to easily afford a premium increase of 50 percent or more

 - You don't have valuable assets to protect

 - You don't have any heirs, or you don't care about passing on any assets

-When considering this question, think about these facts: For somebody who purchases an LTC insurance policy when he or she is 60 years old, the chances of ever needing to make a claim are about 50 percent.
+When considering this question, think about these facts: For somebody who purchases an LTC insurance policy when he or she is 60 years old, the chances of ever needing to make a claim are about 50 percent, according to information from AALTCI.
 But nearly 75 percent of all nursing home stays last less than three years.
-And only about 12 percent of nursing home stays last five years or longer.3 You're more likely to need home care or the limited support offered by an assisted living facility.
+And only about 12 percent of nursing home stays last five years or longer.
+You're more likely to need home care or the limited support offered by an assisted living facility.